elliott-maguire/elliott-maguire/README.md

 ### Hi there, I'm Elliott 👋

+- Junior infrastructure developer for global operations at SmartRecruiters
+- API developer at Muriel Finance
 - Senior undergraduate computer science student at Eastern Washington University
 - Webmaster and drone research lead at IEEE EWU
-- Junior infrastructure developer for global operations at SmartRecruiters
-- API developer at Muriel Finance

 ### Projects

-At SmartRecruiters:
+**At SmartRecruiters:**
 - Smartian Space, a network of microservices & SPAs build with DRF and React, respectively
 - Cirrus, a revamp of the Smartian Space model and its implementations, but using Go and some new patterns
 - Saleshouse, a web tool for tracking Salesforce report change histories

+**At Muriel:**
+- The Go API that powers the platform

+**At Eastern Washington University:**
+- A whole bunch of random course projects in C and Java

-At IEEE EWU:
+**At IEEE EWU:**
+- Our IEEE site
+- A website for the EagleAdapt project
-- A low-density small-scale drone swarm experiment with Crazyflie quadcopters
+- A small-scale drone swarm orchestration project

-At home:
-- Ledger, an experiment in efficient linear atomic change tracking for flat datasets

 ### Interests